NexPlayer/Android-SDK/advanced.md

 **Returns**

-An array of twolongs, the firstlongbeing the timestamp indicating the start of the seekable range and the second being the timestamp indicating the end of the seekable range.
+An array of two longs, the first long being the timestamp indicating the start of the seekable range and the second being the timestamp indicating the end of the seekable range.

 #### native int getState()